RELATIONSHIP OR RELIGION (Part 2)

 Because religion employs or uses fear of punishment from God to drive, motivate or compel people to submit, obey, or adhere to its system of rules, it enslaves and torments people because fear has torment.

-18 There is no fear in love; but perfect love casts out fear, because fear involves torment.
+18 There is no fear in love, but perfect love casts out fear, because fear involves torment.
 But he who fears has not been made perfect in love.
-(NKJV).

 Religion forces or binds heavy yokes and burdens on people that no one can bear.
-Religious folks everywhere are fainting, grumbling, groaning or moaning under the heavy burdens of religious rites, rules or regulations.
+Religious folks everywhere are fainting, grumbling, groaning, or moaning under the heavy loads of religious rites, rules, or regulations.

 Religion has no power to set anyone free from the power, penalty, or presence of sin.
-Therefore, religious zealots, without intimate relationship with God through Jesus Christ, are perpetual slaves of sin and are constantly living in fear of the penalty or wages of their sins (John 8:34, Rom.
+Therefore, religious zealots without an intimate relationship with God through Jesus Christ are perpetual slaves of sin and are constantly living in fear of the penalty or wages of their sins (John 8:34, Rom.
 6:16).

 1 There is therefore now no condemnation to those who are in Christ Jesus, who do not walk according to the flesh, but according to the Spirit.